There’s nothing like experiencing Paris like a local. This guide including the best restaurants, museums and shopping should help you do just that.

 +33 01 42 74 41 28

 Le Mary Celeste is another great bar and restaurant from the same people behind Candelaria.
-The cocktails are a great reason to visit but also try the oysters and the insanely good Asian-influenced deviled eggs.
+The cocktails are a good enough reason to visit but also try the oysters and the buzzed-about Asian-influenced deviled eggs.

 1 rue Commines